Reschivon/movForth/README.md

 A Forth to binary compiler made with LLVM.

-MovForth was created to see if Forth can be compiled, optimized, and executed like modern languages.
+MovForth was created to see if Forth can be compiled and run with modern technology, at the speeds of modern technology.
 No longer is Forth confined to the interpreter!
 No longer must Forthers contend with cycles spent purely on interpretation!
-No longer must Forth "compilers" be tangled monoliths that target only one architecture!

-MovForth translates Forth source into LLVM IR, an intermediate language used by modern compilers such as Clang, Rust, Swift, and GHC.
-This means Forth can be optimized to the same efficiency and target the same variety of architectures as popular "performant" lanaguages.

-You can find Forth source and its corresponding IR file in `Examples/.`
+You can find Forth source and its corresponding compiled forms in `Examples/.`

 ## Installation
 - Clone the repository